LesleyLai/GLGrassRenderer/README.md

 # OpenGL Grass Renderer
 This project is a C++/OpenGL implementation of [Responsive Real-Time Grass Rendering for General 3D Scenes](https://www.cg.tuwien.ac.at/research/publications/2017/JAHRMANN-2017-RRTG/JAHRMANN-2017-RRTG-draft.pdf).
 The project uses Bezier curves to represent individual grass blades.
-It uses compute shader to perform force simulation in euler's method and perform various culling methods.
+It uses compute shader to perform force simulation in Euler's method and perform various culling methods.
 Afterward the buffer of curves is passed to a tessellation shader to dynamically generate triangle geometry for grass blades.

 ![demo image](image.gif)